ailswan/ailswan.github.io/_essays/basic- Q&A.md

 ### **78. Cookie Usage**

+Cookies are small pieces of data sent by a server to a user's browser, stored locally.
+They are carried with subsequent requests to the same server, informing the server whether the requests are from the same browser.
+As each request needs to carry Cookie data, it introduces additional performance overhead, especially in mobile environments.

+Cookies were once used as the primary means for client-side data storage due to the absence of suitable alternatives.
+However, with modern browsers supporting various storage methods, Cookies have gradually become obsolete.
+New browser APIs allow developers to store data directly locally, using Web Storage API (local storage and session storage) or IndexedDB.

 Cookies are commonly used for various purposes, including:

 - Session state management (e.g., user login status, shopping carts, game scores, or any information that needs to be recorded).